 An advisor who considers tax strategies, efficiencies in flow of income and placement of money can make a big difference.
 And while it may surprise you, it can make a difference that works out to be an equal or bigger deal than your investment return at certain points in time.

-To illustrate this point, here are some basic examples of real life savings we have seen our clients benefit from.
+To illustrate this point, here are some basic examples of real life savings we have seen in our practice.
 Each case was very detailed and different from one another but the bottom line is savings based entirely on financial planning advice.

 - $11,250 savings from advice on estate planning and tax upon death